timicienio/SnakeSimulator/README.md

 - Do not include `<Windows.h>` in any file, it causes conflict with SFML.
 - If you don't want to/can not use Visual Studio for this, you can still clone this repo, copy the files and figure it out yourself.
 - Report issue [here](https://github.com/desk2000/SnakeSimulator/issues) or contact us.

+## Credits
+This tool was built by @fredred375 from RDOGS